 Manufacture and agriculture sectors

-The industrial, manufacturing, and agricultural sectors are part of the largest industries in Guatemala.
+The industrial, manufacturing, and agricultural sectors are home to many of the largest industries in Guatemala.
 These sectors primarily focus on the production of the following products:

 - textiles